Archdiocese of Cáceres: History

-The Diocese of Cáceres was established as the suffragan of Manila on August 14, 1595.
-This was by virtue of the papal bull "Super specula militantis ecclesiae" issued by Pope Clement VIII.
+The Diocese of Cáceres was established as the suffragan of Manila on August 14, 1595 by virtue of the papal bull Super specula militantis ecclesiae issued by Pope Clement VIII.
 The diocese extended over the provinces of Camarines and Albay as far as and including the islands of Ticao, Masbate, Burias and Catanduanes; the province of Tayabas as far as and including Lucban; and, in the contracosta of Mauban to Binangonan, Polo, Baler and Casiguran.
 The official name given to the ecclesiastical jurisdiction is "Ecclesia Cacerensis in Indiis Orientalius".
 The name was taken from Nueva Cáceres (now Naga City), also indicated as the seat of the diocese.

-Luís de Maldonado was appointed the first bishop of the Diocese of Cáceres.
+Luís de Maldonado was appointed the first Bishop of Cáceres.

-It was elevated to the status of archdiocese on June 29, 1951 through the virtue of the papal bull "Quo in Philippine Republica" by Pope Pius XII.
+It was elevated to the status of archdiocese on June 29, 1951, through the virtue of the papal bull "Quo in Philippine Republica" by Pope Pius XII.
 The papal bull also created its two suffragan sees—the Diocese of Legazpi and Sorsogon.

 Leonardo Legaspi, who was also the first Filipino Rector Magnificus of the Pontifical and Royal University of Santo Tomas, and the first vicar of the Dominican Province of the Philippines once served as archbishop of the archdiocese.

 According to a Holy See Press Office Vatican Information Service (VIS) online news release on Saturday, September 8, 2012, Pope Benedict XVI had appointed Bishop Prelate of the Roman Catholic Territorial Prelature of Infanta Rolando J. Tria Tirona as Metropolitan Archbishop of the Roman Catholic Archdiocese of Cáceres to succeed the retiring Archbishop Legaspi.